abhijith/abhijith.github.io/_posts/cover.md

 Hi!

-&nbsp;&nbsp;&nbsp;&nbsp;I would like to apply to role of Data Engineer at Booking.com.
-I believe that I that there is a good overlap of skills required for the role with my background/interest.
+&nbsp;&nbsp;&nbsp;&nbsp;I would like to apply to role of Senior Software Engineer at Booking.com.
 Following is a summary of professional background and my interests.

 &nbsp;&nbsp;&nbsp;&nbsp;Over the last 12 years I have had the opportunity to work on a diverse set of things.
 Some of things that I have worked on include cloud